Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Objective

 We consider generating a prediction set $\Ccal_{\lambdab}(X) = \{ Y_i \}$, parameterized by a calibration parameter $\lambdab \in \RR^K$ computed from a labeled i.i.d.\ calibration set $\{(X_i, Y^t_i)\}_{i=1}^n$ with feature variable $X_i$ and ground truth prediction $Y^t_i$.
 The main objective of the present work is for $\Ccal_{\lambdab}$ to be admissible for a new example, with high probability.
 Formally, we say that $\lambdab$ satisfies \textit{(conformal) admissibility control} at a given level $\alpha \in (0, 1)$ if

-where $(X_{n+1}, Y^t_{n+1})$ is an additional independent sample from the same distribution as the calibration set and $a : \Ycal^2 \mapsto \{ 0, 1 \}$ measures admissibility between generated sample $Y \in \Ycal$ and $Y^t_{n+1} \in \Ycal$~\citep{fisch2020efficient}.
+where $(X_{n+1}, Y^t_{n+1})$ is an additional independent sample from the same distribution as the calibration set and $a : \Ycal^2 \mapsto \{ 0, 1 \}$ (no additional assumptions on $a$ are imposed) measures admissibility between generated sample $Y \in \Ycal$ and $Y^t_{n+1} \in \Ycal$~\citep{fisch2020efficient}\footnote{We note that $Y^t_{n+1}$ is not observed at test time.}.
 For instance, $a$ could measure whether a textual response from a language model $Y$ for the input $X$ is \textit{similar} to a ground truth textual response $Y_{n+1}^t$.
 For completeness, we demonstrate the relationship between admissibility control~\cref{eq:admissibility_control} and the more general notion called \textit{conformal risk control}~\citep{angelopoulos2022conformal} in~\cref{appx:rel_to_risk}.
 For notational convenience, we introduce the \textit{set-level admissibility}

 We will generally drop dependence of $A$ on $x$ and $y^t$ and simply write $A(\Ccal_{\lambdab})$ instead of $A(\Ccal_{\lambdab}(x), y^t)$.
 We also introduce the \textit{(total) admissibility}

 which is the quantity we desire to bound from below by $1 - \alpha$.